seban-slt/atari8_6502_code_examples/DLI_example0/README.md

-This piece of code show how to use DLI interrupts in te- [x]t modes, to change the colour of te- [x]t and how the principles of the raster-bars works.
-This e- [x]ample is created after creating the e- [x]ample based on graphics modes, this code is shorter than previous and easier to understand.
+This piece of code show how to use DLI interrupts in text modes, to change the colour of text and how the principles of the raster-bars works.
+This example is created after creating the example based on graphics modes, this code is shorter than previous and easier to understand.

 TO DO: